-The undersigned has agreed to serve as the permanent advisor for a candidate for the degree of
+The undersigned has agreed to serve as the permanent advisor for

-(Name of Student)
+(Nam e of Student) (Banner#)

-(Banner#)
+(Ivaili e of Student) (Ballier#)

-Doctorate of Philosophy (PhD) in Medical Family Therapy.
+a candidate for the o legree of

-I UNDERSTAND that my advisor will chair all examinations, defenses, and will facilitate all approvals for transfer credits, clinical placements, and internship sites.
+Doctorate of Phil losophy (PhD) in Medical Family Therapy.

-Student
+• l examinations, defenses, and will cal placements, and internship sites.

-Department
+Student Department Date

-Advisor
+Advisor Department Date

-Department
+Form F